deartc/Quality-Project-Teresa-Hawkins/README.md

-   3. Unit Test/Coding Requirement of Project:
+            #3.
+UNIT TEST PROJECT:

 Requiremnts of classes:
 1. On the Vehicle class, add unit tests  and refactor where necessary.
-2. On the SemiTruck class, I will implement all methods and write unit tests
+2. On the SemiTruck class,  implement all methods and write unit tests
 3. Add 3rd class, Car, implement it, and add unit tests for it.

-Unit tests requiremtns:
+Unit tests requirementss:
 1.	parameterless constructor -object of type Vehicle,
 2. Vehicle, -public properties to the provided values.
 3.	 parameterless AddGas method fills the gas tank to 100% of its capacity